 If you have had a vitreous haemorrhage there are some things you can do yourself:

 - See your GP or optician, or attend an accident and emergency department, as soon as you reasonably can.

-- Try not to panic - most vitreous haemorrhage responds well to treatment and there is a very good chance your vision will return to where it was.
+- Try to remain calm - this is easier to say than do when you have just lost vision, but remember that most vitreous haemorrhage responds well to treatment and there is a very good chance your vision will return to where it was.

 - Rest for a few hours a day sitting upwards and elevate your head at night on pillows.

 - Ask your GP to check your blood pressure - raised blood pressure increases the chance of further bleeding.

 - Avoid any heavy lifting, which can increase the chance of further bleeding.